ronkok/Hurmet/test/Markdown test doc.md

 # Hurmet Markdown Input Test

 Paragraphs are blocks of text separated by empty lines.
-For a hard line break, Hurmet writes a backslash, `\`, at the end of a line, like this:\
+For a hard line-break, Hurmet writes a backslash, `\`, at the end of a line, like this:\
 Hurmet also reads two spaces at the end of a line as a line break, line this:\
 Otherwise, newlines in a paragraph are treated as spaces.